Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 Harm Is Neither Universal nor Binary

-Risk is influenced by interacting factors, including:
+Risk is influenced by interaction of many factors, including:

-the user’s psychological and relational vulnerability;
+a user’s psychological and relational vulnerability;

 frequency, intensity, and duration of app use;